Influencer marketing: what you need to know before getting started

-- The vertical: Beauty, fashion, travel… what is the influencer an expert about?
+- The sector: Beauty, fashion, travel… what is the influencer an expert in?

 - Their ethos and personality: does the influencer’s mindset fit in with your brand’s values?
 What’s their mode of expression and tone?
 Does their way of expressing themselves fit your brand’s communication?

 - The geography and audience: what region(s) does the influencer reach, where is their audience?
 What kind of audience do they target?